Skip to content

 Each extension has an extension.json manifest with a category property that drives the documentation sidebar and the installer’s grouping.
 See Creating Extensions for the full manifest spec.

-Some agents restrict their tool access (e.g. planner and reviewer are read-only) to enforce their role.
+Some templates restrict their tool access (e.g. explore, planner, and reviewer) to enforce their role.

 From Tokyo Night to Synthwave 84, every color in the TUI — borders, backgrounds, accents, tool status indicators — is token-driven and overridable.
 Create your own as a single JSON file.